 While the aggregate network throughput on the outside interface of your load balancer is an interesting metric, it means little compared to midday revenue.
 Why has engineering moved so far away from business outcomes?
 The best teams use the businesses’ core metrics as a means to detect application health, and respond in kind to changes or variance beyond expected norms.

-This expanded view of application health encourages Incident Management teams to consider the multitude of inputs (social media, NPM, etc) available for them.
-The best Incident Management teams are multidisciplinary, they work closely with many organizational elements in the business.
+This expanded view of application health encourages Incident Management teams to consider the multitude of inputs (social media, NPM, etc) available to them.
+The best Incident Management teams are multidisciplinary, work closely with many organizational elements in the business, and use DevOps principles to speed up incident resolution.

 So much has been said about this, you’d think we could all move on.
 However, the number one thing I still hear in casual conversations is how alert storms, and un-actionable nonsense is ruining a teams’ morale.